-(10)You will be asked to create either complete rescue disks or virus pattern disks.
+(10)You will be asked to create either complete rescue disks or virus pattern disk.
 Select one and click Next.
-Click Cancel to skip to "Setup Complete".
+You must have a USB floppy disk drive to create rescue diskettes.

 (7) Make Internet and Desktop settings and click Next to continue.